Medical Policy: 07.03.09

-Pancreas transplant alone (PTA) is indicated for patients with uncontrolled insulin-dependent diabetes yet adequate renal function.
-The purpose of the transplant is to control the blood glucose levels and prevent diabetes-related complications such as retinopathy, neuropathy, or end-stage renal disease.
+Pancreas transplant alone (PTA) may be indicated for patients with uncontrolled type 1 diabetes mellitus (i.e. abnormal hemoglobin A1c, inability to maintain blood glucose levels in a normal range) but adequate renal function.
+The purpose of PTA is to control the blood glucose levels and prevent diabetes-related complications such as retinopathy, neuropathy, or end-stage renal disease.

 The last four decades have seen a significant and progressive improvement in outcomes for pancreas transplantation.
 Improvements in immunosuppression, surgical technique and post-transplant management have all contributed to better graft survival.
 However, despite refinements in surgical technique, technical failure is defined by the International Pancreas Transplant Registry as graft loss secondary to vascular thrombosis, bleeding, anastomotic leaks or infection/pancreatitis and is responsible for more than 50% of all pancreas grafts lost in the first 6 months following transplantation.
 Thrombosis accounts for more than one-half of these technical failures, and may be influenced by donor and recipient factors, preservation and ischemic injury, immunological issues and surgical technique.